-- Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe. - 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
+- Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe.

+- 5.4 The academy also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Learners who have a social worker, including looked-after children, and previously looked-after children, are especially vulnerable.
-The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
-See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions or Derbyshire part-time timetables and Derbyshire attendance management and exclusions)

-- Elective home education.
+The academy proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance. - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derbyshire Education Welfare webpages. - Children who require mental health support.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby properties a parent/carer.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby perbyshire Education Welfare webpages. - Children who require mental health support.
 The academy has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems. - Looked after children and previously looked after children.
 The academy ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - The name of the Personal Advisor appointed to support a child who has left care
+The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - o The name of the Personal Advisor appointed to support a child who has left care